ouster-lidar/ouster-sdk/python/docs/quickstart.rst

    you're using venv on Windows, you'll want to use ``python`` and ``pip`` instead of ``py -3`` and ``py -3 -m pip`` in the following Powershell snippets.

-   **Apple M1 users** should be aware that they will need to prepend all python3 commands with ``arch --x86_64`` when working with ouster-sdk to force macOS to run the intel versions of python as numpy support on native M1 has not arrived yet.
+   **Apple M1 users** should be aware that due to numpy support limitations they will need to use Python >=3.8.

 To check that you've successfully installed the latest version of the Ouster Python SDK, run the following command and make sure that the ``ouster-sdk`` package is included in the output:

 .. tabs::

-    .. code-tab:: console Linux/macOS x64
+    .. code-tab:: console Linux x64/macOS

         $ python3 -m pip list

-    .. code-tab:: console macOS M1

-        $ arch --x86_64 python3 -m pip list

     .. code-tab:: powershell Windows x64